yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 - If a user deposits asset B, they will receive a deposit bonus because the deposit brings the weight of B closer to its target weight.
 The system will mint more yETH tokens for the depositor than the rate would suggest.
 - If a user withdraws asset A, they will receive a withdrawal bonus because the withdrawal brings the weight of A closer to its target weight.
 The system will send more asset A to the withdrawer than the rate would suggest.
 - If a user withdraws asset B, they will incur a withdrawal penalty because the withdrawal decreases the weight of B below its target weight.
 The system will send less asset B to the withdrawer than the rate would suggest.

+For a deeper dive into the math behind the calculation of yETH weighted stable swap check this [paper](https://github.com/yearn/yETH/blob/main/whitepaper/derivation.pdf).

 ## Contracts & Roles